PostgreSQL Configuration

 manual intervention.
 Please make sure you always test both the extensions and

-if you plan to directly manage its
+the settings of shared_preload_libraries if you plan to directly manage its

 content.